 Is the cluster accepting new members?
 Many clusters or networks have an open enrollment plan and actively accept and add new members to their group.
 However, other groups have closed membership enrollment and only offer services to existing members.

 What are the costs associated with joining?
-Most clusters have an initiation fee and monthly payments, which can vary from a percentage of commissions to a fixed rate fee (or a combination of both).
+Most clusters have a startup fee and monthly payments, which could be a percentage of your commissions, a fixed rate, or a combination of both.

 What are the biggest benefits of each organization and how do they compare to one another?
 Review each website and learn as much as you can about the benefits of each group.
 Agreements and contracts vary from group to group.
 It can be a good idea to create a comparison spreadsheet to keep track of your data and research.
 You should also review the carrier appointments and determine if those carriers are going to meet your target markets.